yinxiangshi/SMAPI/docs/technical/mod-package.md

 ## Upcoming release
 * Updated for Stardew Valley 1.5.5 and SMAPI 3.13.0. **Older versions are no longer supported.**
 * Added `IgnoreModFilePaths` option to ignore literal paths.
-* Removed the `GameExecutableName` build property (since it now has the same value on all platforms).
+* Removed the `GameExecutableName` and `GameFramework` build properties (since they now have the same value on all platforms).
 * Improved analyzer performance by enabling parallel execution.

 **Migration guide for mod authors:**